Background (carried forward loss rules pre-1 April 2017)

 Company A has brought forward post 1 April 2017 trading losses of £10million and current year profits of £5million and Company B (which is a member of the same 75% group relief group) has current year profits of £3million.

 Company A can utilise £5million of its brought forward losses against its own profits to reduce the taxable profit to nil.
-It can then utilise losses against 50% of Company B’s profits i.e. surrender £1.5million of brought forward losses to Company B. This will result in no tax liability for either company and £3.5million post 1 April 2017 trading losses being carried forward in Company A.
+It can then utilise losses against 50% of Company B’s profits i.e. surrender £1.5million of brought forward losses to Company B. This results in taxable profits of £1.5million in Company B and £3.5million post 1 April 2017 trading losses being carried forward in Company A.

 IMPACT ON DEFERRED TAX AND CASH FLOW FORECASTS